LeoTermado/Charachter-Dataset-for-LoRA-Training/README.md

-# Realistic Female Character Dataset Guide for LoRA Training
+# Realistic Character Dataset Guide for LoRA Training

 This project is a specialized guide for building **high-quality image datasets** to train LoRA models focused on **realistic, human-like AI female characters** using Stable Diffusion.